-The National Collaborative on Childhood Obesity Research (NCCOR) is partnering with the Vanderbilt University Cultural Context of Health & Wellbeing Initiative, supported by the Robert Wood Johnson Foundation (RWJF), to host a Connect & Explore webinar on the recently released report, Reframing Childhood Obesity: Cultural Insights on Nutrition, Weight, and Food Systems.
-The report focuses on three key areas in which insights and examples from abroad can improve U.S. health policy around childhood obesity by understanding that: food is more than nutrition; health is more than weight, and diet is more than individual choice.
+On Wednesday, September 7, 2022, the National Collaborative on Childhood Obesity Research (NCCOR) partnered with the Vanderbilt University Cultural Context of Health & Wellbeing Initiative, supported by the Robert Wood Johnson Foundation (RWJF), to host a Connect & Explore webinar on the recently released report, Reframing Childhood Obesity: Cultural Insights on Nutrition, Weight, and Food Systems.
+The report focused on three key areas in which insights and examples from abroad can improve U.S. health policy around childhood obesity by understanding that: food is more than nutrition; health is more than weight, and diet is more than individual choice.

-Join us on Wednesday, September 7, 2022, 2:00−3:00 p.m.
-ET to explore how public health policy can work with, not against, cultural traditions and norms and harness local creativity to change health outcomes.
-Primary author Ted Fischer will be joined by RWJF staff to discuss the report’s origin, findings and implications for child nutrition and health.
+We explored how public health policy can work with, not against, cultural traditions and norms and harness local creativity to change health outcomes.
+Primary author Ted Fischer was joined by RWJF staff to discuss the report’s origin, findings and implications for child nutrition and health.

 - Karabi Acharya, ScD, MHS, Robert Wood Johnson Foundation

 - Jamie Bussel, MPH, Robert Wood Johnson Foundation